grabbeh/grabeh.net/markdown/Refactoring-from-jQuery-to-Angular.js.md

+---
+path: '/Refactoring-from-jQuery-to-Angular.js'
+title: 'Refactoring from jQuery to Angular'
+---

 I recently transferred a site recently written predominantly using jQuery to Angular.
 The site is [Geophoto](http://geophoto.grabeh.net) and simply allows a user to be shown photos of a particular place.
 The user can click on a map, provide a location or let the browser geolocate them.